 A positive user experience (UX) might be easy to understand navigation, full product information and a quick checkout.
 Adversely, a negative one would be a slow, unresponsive website and 404 errors.

-Vine is a social media platform focused on the creation, distribution and sharing of short video clips.
+is was a social media platform from Twitter focused on the creation, distribution and sharing of short video clips.

-Think of a sitemap like a roadmap of your website – it shows all of the pages on your site, as well as how they connect together.
+Think of a sitemap like a road-map of your website – A regular sitemap shows all of the important, top-level pages on your site, as well as how they connect together.
 HTML Sitemaps are of benefit to website visitors and are well-presented and easy to read.

 With more than 1 billion active users, YouTube is one of the most popular and widely used social media networks in the world.
 Like Vine, it is a video sharing platform, but content tends to be longer and more immersive.
 The success of the channel has led to a number of YouTube stars, who make videos in their bedrooms but now rake in six figure salaries due to their value to big brands.